A study of path measures based on second-order Hamilton--Jacobi equations and their applications in stochastic thermodynamics: Application III: Entropy production in stochastic thermodynamics

 The Second Law of Thermodynamics asserts that the total entropy of an isolated system can never decrease over time; it either increases or, in the case of a reversible process, remains constant.
 This law is intrinsically tied to the irreversibility of natural processes.
-In real-world systems, energy transformations are inherently inefficient, leading to an increase in entropy and rendering processes irreversible.
+In real-world systems, energy transformations are inherently inefficient, leading to an increase in entropy and turning the processes irreversible.
 For example, heat spontaneously flows from a hotter region to a colder one but never in the reverse direction without external work, exemplifying the natural tendency toward higher entropy and irreversibility.
+This is in sharp contrast with Schr\"odinger's problem of Sections \ref{subsec:reversal} and \ref{subsec-Born}.

 In what follows, we analyze this phenomenon within the framework of stochastic differential equations, employing the tools of stochastic analysis to provide a rigorous mathematical perspective.

 The Fokker--Planck equation \eqref{eqn:FPE} satisfied by the probability densities $\rho^\epsilon(t,x)$ can be rewritten in the following form: